-In August 2021 we invested in Punjab Renewable Energy Systems Pvt.
+We are an investor in Punjab Renewable Energy Systems Pvt.
 Ltd. ("PRESPL"), a biomass supply-chain management company in India.

 India is one of the world's leading agricultural powers.
 One of the major causes of air pollution in India today is the practice of burning straw stubble and other agricultural residues left after crops have been harvested.
 To help address this problem, the Indian government has introduced policies to promote the effective utilization of non-edible resources such as biomass residue that does not compete with food.
 The biomass energy market in India is expected to further expand.
+Since its start in 2011,